 Bless the Lord, O my soul, and all that is within me, bless his holy name (Psalm 103:1).

-Those words, of course, can only spring from a heart that senses that God is indeed with His people.
+Those words can only spring from a heart that senses that God is indeed with His people.
 One of the noblest hymns in the Old Testament, Psalm 103 does not sound one jarring note.
 It is a hymn of pure praise.

 I enjoy meetings and large Nazarene gatherings where "getting the glory down" is a wonderful celebration of God's presence.
 This spirit of Psalm 103 has been characteristic of the Nazarene movement down through the years.
 I hope we never lose it.

-We do, naturally face certain tensions that tempt us to quench the Spirit.
-A shallow emotionalism that seems to be prevalent has caused us to be wary at times.
-The devil never ceases to tempt us to tone down things in the name of propriety, decency, and good taste.
-Our own natural preoccupation with the mechanics of programming and of organization has sometimes left us little time to really enjoy and praise the Lord.
+Naturally, we do face certain tensions that tempt us to quench the Spirit.
+A shallow emotionalism that crops up has caused us to be overly wary at times.
+The Devil tries to induce us to tone down things in the name of propriety, decency, and good taste.
+A need to care for the mechanics of programming and organization has sometimes stolen away the energy and time to enjoy and praise the Lord.

 When Satan succeeds with these tactics of distraction, it is unfortunate.
 It means we have not remembered "all His benefits," as the Psalmist reminds us to.

-When I originally wrote this column, a 14-member Work and Witness team for Northeast Oklahoma was helping us finish the Moncalieri church in Northern Italy.
+When I originally wrote this column, a 14-member Nazarene Mission Team from Northeast Oklahoma was with us helping finish the Moncalieri church building in northern Italy.

-As part of the morning worship service on Sunday, Rev. Robert Leffel and I read Psalm 103 alternately in English and Italian.
+As part of the morning worship service on Sunday in the new building, Rev. Robert Leffel and I read Psalm 103 alternately in English and Italian.
 What a great moment it was as believers born in nations thousands of miles apart witnessed that the mercy of the Lord is from everlasting to everlasting upon them that fear him (v.
 17). [ Missionary stories from Italy ]

-This remembrance of the loyal love of God and His forgiving power brought tears to the eyes of Italian and American alike as each heard those words in his native language.
+This remembrance of the loyal love of God and His forgiving power brought tears to the eyes of Italian and American alike as all heard those words in their native language.

 Our challenge is to keep the spirit of Psalm 103.
 No fear will cause us to hesitate in our praise to the Lord.

 Imagine what a transformation there would be if every member of your local church could recapture in his life the spirit of Psalm 103.
 What a transformation there would be in our entire denomination if every local church would recapture the spirit of Psalm 103.
-Our dropout rate would plunge to zero.
-Our growth rate would skyrocket.
+Our dropout rate would plunge downward.
+Our efforts would be more fruitful.